Employees who work in more than one school

 The approval of discretionary leave (such as leave without pay or long service leave) by the base school principal is to be considered following consultation with the other principals having regard to the educational program delivery in each of the schools and the needs of the employee.

 Where an employee is required to travel between schools on any day, travel time needs to be factored into the required work.

 An employee may be entitled to travel reimbursement where the distance from their home to a non-base school exceeds that which would normally occur when travelling from home to their base school.

-Where it is identified that an employee who works in more than 1 school is potentially excess to requirements, the base school is responsible for managing that situation in accordance with the Department’s Management of Excess — Teaching Service Policy and Guidelines in the Excess Procedures — Teaching Service topic.
+Where it is identified that an employee who works in more than 1 school is potentially excess to requirements, the base school is responsible for managing that situation in accordance with the Department’s in the topic.
 The consultation and identification phases are to involve all the schools at which the employee works.
 That is, strategies to avoid the need to identify an employee as excess should be explored in all of the schools and volunteers to become excess should be sought from all of the schools.

 Where the base school identifies an employee who works in more than 1 school as excess to requirements, the person is excess for their full hours of work, not a proportion of their hours.
 All of the schools will continue, unless otherwise agreed, with the existing employment and salary charging arrangements for the person until the excess situation is resolved, be that reabsorption, redeployment or retrenchment.

 Should retrenchment action be initiated and a volunteer invited to replace the employee who would otherwise be retrenched, that invitation is to be issued to employees in all of the schools in which the excess employee works.